IU2MEH/shiva/README.md

 28052020,31122100,1234567,0000,2359,252000,AM,Chaine 3 (AL)

-means:  Chaine 3 from Algeria is transmitting on 252kHz in AM 24 hours a day everyday
+means:  Chaine 3 from Algeria is transmitting on 252kHz in AM 24 hours a day everyday. (year 2100 means forever)

+If you want to add an yearly event you can use the following notation:

+17062020,1706****,1234567,0000,2359,999000,AM,test

+means: station "test" will transmit on 999kHz AM for 24 hours every 17th of June.

 I want to repeat... please SHARE your list files with this project and their users sending it to me.